yared27/snake_Game/README.md

 ## Introduction

-Famous Snake Game is a simple yet entertaining game built using [insert programming language or framework here].
+Famous Snake Game is a simple yet entertaining game built using python 3.
 It's a fun way to pass the time and challenge your reflexes.
 Feel free to fork the project and customize it to your liking!

 ## Features